Indigitous-Hackathon-Karlsruhe-2023/Church-Search-Engine/README.md

-# Migrant-Churches-Info-Europe
+# Church-Search-Engine
-Website and/or App of gathered information about migrant churches in Europe.
+Website and/or App to search churches for international students or expats.

+## Tools
+Church.Tools
+LLMs